newmetl/imgly-assignment/README.md

 # About this app

 This app is a tree-view application that displays a hierarchical tree structure with nodes and allows users to interact with the nodes by selecting, moving them up or down, and viewing node details.
-The app also supports toggling between dark and light themes.
+The app also supports switching between themes.

 This app will make api calls to the following endpoints: